Introduction

 Database and baseline

-The HKGBC has established a database and set the baseline for energy utilisation index (EUI) for commercial buildings.
+Under the Zero-Carbon-Ready Certification, the HKGBC has established a database and set the baseline for energy utilisation index (EUI) for commercial buildings.
 The database is established from the relevant data collected in the last mandatory energy audit prescribed by the EMSD in 2012-2015, surveys of office premises and BEAM Plus submissions to ensure the robustness of the tool.
 The baseline is set as the 50th percentile of the database for the energy performance calculator and the certification.

-Development of the tool also made reference to the Science Based Target initiative (SBTi) for determining the percentage reduction for target setting that can link with the carbon budget defined by Intergovernmental Panel on Climate Change (IPCC) for below 2°C.
+Development of the tool also made reference to the Science Based Targets initiative (SBTi) for determining the percentage reduction for target setting that can link with the carbon budget defined by Intergovernmental Panel on Climate Change (IPCC) for below 2°C.

-Only the electricity consumption within Scope 2 defined by the Greenhouse Gas Protocol is included in the Schemes.
+Only the electricity consumption within Scope 2 defined by the Greenhouse Gas Protocol is included in the certification.
 Other energy consumptions may be taken into account at a later stage when proved to be necessary.

 It will not be practical to go for accuracy as each building is designed and operating differently.
 The emphasis is more on consistency.
 The calculator has provided the normalisation method and default values for some unusual situations that have a significant impact on the outcomes.